mrmoxon/mrmoxon.github.io/_posts/2024-24-10-emergence.markdown

         - Attempts by internal state to make sensory inputs match predictions

-These boundaries explain how complex systems with higher depth tend to develop protective mechanisms against entropy, and this manifests in several key ways:
+These boundaries explain how depth tends to develop most robust protective mechanisms against entropy, and this manifests in several key ways:

 Temporal persistence: the duration of the update horizon increases with depth.
 This means more complex systems can make predictions further into the future, with more sophisticated planning.